8 Benefits of running for beginners infographic

 8. Improved quality of sleep

-This one is relatively self-explanatory, regular running and exercise improve both sleep quality and psychological functioning.
-Exercising throughout the day helps tire us out while improving mental relaxation, essential for getting those high-quality zzz’s.
+This one is relatively self-explanatory, regular running and exercise improve both sleep quality and brain function.
+Exercising throughout the day makes us more tired, improving mental relaxation and making it that little bit easier to hit the pillow for those high-quality zzz’s.

 Related: The importance of sleep as a runner.